globality-corp/microcosm-fastapi/README.md

 - Specify API requests and responses with business-logic typehinting, while following strongly conventioned CRUD operations to access the database
 - Async postgres support using the latest SQLAlchemy 1.4 (still in beta), to support more concurrent client users with fewer CPU blocking requests
 - Automatic generation of interactive documentation, available on localhost:5000/docs when doing development work
+- Secure by default: locally hosted documentation and other fastapi dependencies

 ## Migration from microcosm-flask